 The target for total chlorine residual at Commonwealth Avenue Pump Station is adjusted periodically in an effort to optimize disinfection while minimizing concerns with nitrification, taste and odor, and disinfection by-product (DBP) formation.
 Seasonally, chlorine residuals fluctuate due to temperature and dosage changes.
 Chlorine residual sample results at this site represent levels of chlorine residuals in treated water at the entry to community distribution systems.
 Higher chlorine residuals from July 7 to August 30, 2000, reflect increased dosages at Cosgrove and at Norumbega Reservoir.
-Total chlorine residuals averaged 2.1 mg/l for the month.
-Target residual at Commonwealth Ave. was 2.0 mg/L for the entire month.
+Total chlorine residuals averaged 1.9 mg/l for the month of November.
+The target residual at Commonwealth Ave. was reduced from 2.0 to 1.8 mg/L on 11/16.